 “I think about the creation of the atomic bomb,” Clyburn said.
 “Energy was floating around all the time, then scientists figured out how to harness it.
 Now there is energy around the movement, and we need to harness that so it can explode on Election Day.”

 Responding to audience questions fielded by moderator Devon Crawford, staff director of the William Monroe Trotter Collaborative for Social Justice, Clyburn detailed reform efforts he is currently spearheading.
 One is a bill for police reform, including a ban on chokeholds, which is now being discussed in Washington.
 Another is a bid to bring broadband into every home in America.
 This, he said, is especially crucial at a time when African American communities have been hit disproportionately by COVID-19.

 “Our students have just lost half a year of learning, and many are not going to get to go online.
 We have to make sure we equip them.
 We also need to define essential workers for what they are — not just doctors and nurses, but aides, custodians, drugstore clerks.”

 Clyburn also shared a bit of personal and political history.
-As a student at the University of South Carolina, he was part of the historic anti-segregation protests of 1960.
+As a student at the South Carolina State College, he was part of the historic anti-segregation protests of 1960.
 He said these were not as spontaneous as history remembers: The Greensboro sit-ins at a segregated Woolworth’s counter were planned in the fall, but delayed until Feb.
 1 so students wouldn’t be leaving for vacation.